kshenoy/vim-origami/README.markdown

   This behaves differently depending on whether `expandtab` is set or not.
 If yes, this specifies the number of spaces to insert and if not, it specifies the number of tabs to be inserted.

+* `g:OrigamiStaggeredSpacing` ( Default : 0 )
+  Specify if consecutive levels should be staggered.
+  `b:OrigamiStaggeredSpacing` can be specified separately for buffer-specific settings.
+  This behaves differently depending on whether `expandtab` is set or not.
+If yes, this specifies the number of spaces to stagger and if not, it specifies the number of tabs.

 * `g:OrigamiFoldAtCol` ( Default : 0 )
   Force the markers to align at the specified column.
 If set to 0, will auto-detect alignment position.
   `b:OrigamiFoldAtCol` can be specified separately for buffer-specific settings.